-In fact I arrived so early (not even half past one), that the tiny campsite office was still closed for the siësta.
+In fact I arrived so early (not even half past one), that the tiny campsite office was still closed for the siesta.
 But the weather was fine, the views were great and the campsite had an excellent shady shelter with tables and cold water flowing from a source.
 The ideal place to sit down and enjoy an afternoon of reading, writing and doing nothing.

 Camping Mulina, Vicosoprano

-I pitched my tent under a small Maple tree, that gave me just enough shadow for my tiny tent.
-I noticed that there are many deciduous trees at this elevation (about 1.100 m / 3,500 ft).
-After all these days I had gotten used to pine trees so much I almost forgot the maple, birch and oak tree.
+I pitched my tent under a small maple tree, which gave me just enough shadow for my tiny tent.
+I noticed that there were many deciduous trees at this elevation (about 1.100 m / 3,500 ft).
+After all these days I had gotten used to pine trees so much, that I almost forgot the maple, birch and oak tree.

 Day 12: Vicosoprano to Promontogno